bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 **C# member variable:** `float m_aerialPerspectiveDepthSkew` \
 Skews precomputed aerial perspective samples to be further from the camera (if less than 1) or closer to the camera (if greater than 1).
 Adjusting this can be useful for environments with very heavy fog, where it can be more important to capture scattering close to the camera.

+#### Aerial Perspective Render Distance

+**C# member variable:** `float m_aerialPerspectiveRenderDistance` \
+How far out from the camera to render aerial perspective to.
+Generally a value of around 30k-100k meters is good.
+This is decoupled from the camera's far clipping plane because it is necessary to render it very far away to composite on top of clouds.

 <!---------------------------------------------------------------------------------------->
 <!------------------------------------------ FOG ----------------------------------------->
 <!---------------------------------------------------------------------------------------->